As a payroll processor, you must pass on payroll tax to the relevant state revenue offices.

 Payroll tax is a tax on wages.
 It’s payable when your wages first exceed the monthly threshold amount.
-The current threshold is $850,000, and the full threshold applies if you employ only in NSW and for the full financial year.
+The 2020/21 threshold is $1,200,000, and the full threshold applies if you employ only in NSW and for the full financial year.

 Several factors determine whether you get the full threshold entitlement.

 If you start or stop employing in NSW within a financial year you’re not entitled to the full threshold.
 You’ll receive a proportion of the threshold equal to the number of days you employ to the number of days in a year.

 If you pay wages in another Australian state or territory, the threshold is calculated as a proportion equal to the ratio of NSW wages to total Australian wages.
 For example, if 80 per cent of your total wages are paid in NSW, you’re entitled to 80 per cent of the threshold.

 If your business is part of a group of businesses, only one threshold applies to the whole group.